Royal-lobster/TaskMaster-Bot/README.md

 ### Customizing Behavior
 - Modify agent instructions in the respective agent files
-- Update the personal agent's routing logic
+- Update the task master agent's routing logic
 - Customize notification messages in `reminder-notification.ts`
 - Add new data types in `types.ts`